Printing components (3D)

-The manufacturing processes that are summarized under the term 3D printing have been the topic on everyone's lips for quite some time and are experiencing rapid technical development.
-Due to the increasingly cost-efficient and also more powerful process options with shorter processing times and increasing quality of the printed components, 3D printing processes are becoming more and more attractive for industrial, but also private applications.
+The manufacturing processes that are summarized under the term 3D printing have been on everyone's lips for some time now and are undergoing rapid technical development.
+Due to the ever more cost-efficient and also more powerful process options with shorter processing times and increasing quality of the printed components, 3D printing processes are becoming increasingly attractive for both industrial and private applications.

-The 3D printing processes differ from conventional manufacturing processes, already conceptually significantly.
-Whereas machining processes (e.g. turning, milling, drilling) are subtractive manufacturing processes, 3D printing is an additive manufacturing process.
+3D printing processes differ considerably from conventional manufacturing processes, even from a purely conceptual point of view.
+While machining processes (e.g. turning, milling, drilling) are subtractive manufacturing processes, 3D printing is an additive manufacturing process.
 Subtractive manufacturing processes remove material from a semi-finished product until the desired shapes and dimensions are achieved.
-Additive processes produce the part directly to the desired dimensions, so no semi-finished product is required or material would have to be removed.
+Additive processes produce the component directly in the desired dimensions so that no semi-finished product is required or material has to be removed.

-3D printing with a wide variety of materials and processes
+3D printing with a wide range of materials and processes

 3D printing is already possible today with a wide variety of materials.
-Initially, the use of plastics was common, but this is already feasible for private use with relatively inexpensive 3D printers.
-More industrially applied is the 3D printing of metal components with the help of a laser-sintering process.
+Initially, it was common to use plastics, which can now also be implemented for private use with relatively inexpensive 3D printers.
+The 3D printing of metal components using a laser-sintering process is used more industrially.
 The costs of laser sintering are considerably higher, but the components can withstand much greater stresses.

 Fused Deposition Modeling (FDM)

-Commonly used for 3D printing with plastic materials is Fused Deposition Modeling (FDM).
-In this process, a suitable plastic is first liquefied by heat and then applied in layers to a carrier plate by a print head.
-The applied plastic undergoes a rapid increase in viscosity, becoming solid so that the next layer can be applied.
+Fused deposition modeling (FDM) is commonly used for 3D printing with plastic materials.
+In this process, a suitable plastic is first liquefied by heat and then applied in layers to a carrier plate using a print head.
+The applied plastic undergoes a rapid increase in viscosity and becomes solid so that the next layer can be applied.
 In this way, the component is built up layer by layer from bottom to top.

 Laser sintering

 Unlike the FDM process, 3D laser sintering does not emit a liquefied material from a print head.
-Rather, a powder of the desired material is fused by a laser beam.
-Starting from a metal support plate, thin layers of powder are successively "welded" together, similar to classic buildup welding, so that the desired component is also printed layer by layer in laser sintering.
-Some metals and metal alloys are suitable for laser sintering, including, for example, titanium and stainless steel.
+Instead, a powder of the desired material is melted by a laser beam.
+Starting from a metal carrier plate, thin layers of powder are “welded” together one after the other, similar to classic build-up welding, so that the desired component is also printed layer by layer in laser sintering.
+Some metals and metal alloys are suitable for laser sintering, including titanium and stainless steel, for example.
 However, other alloys are unfortunately unsuitable for technical reasons and current possibilities.

 Special features of laser sintering: